shopsys/shopsys/docs/cookbook/adding-ajax-load-more-button-into-pagination.md

 ### Customizing the "load more" button text

 By default, the "load more" button displays general text - "Load next X item(s)".
-There is an option `buttonTextCallback` available for `Shopsys.AjaxMoreLoader` javascript component that you can use to customize the displayed text to fit your use case.
+The option `buttonTextCallback` is available for `Shopsys.AjaxMoreLoader` javascript component that you can use to customize the displayed text to fit your use case.
 You can see the usage of the option in [`productList.js`](https://github.com/shopsys/shopsys/blob/master/project-base/assets/js/frontend/product/productList.js).

 ## Integration of Paginated Brand List

-Now we have working implementation of paginated `Brand` list page that can be loaded also from asynchronous calls.
+We have implemented a paginated `Brand` list page that can also be loaded from asynchronous calls.
-We can try to integrate it into another `Product` list page that is also paginated with page query parameter `page`.
+We can integrate it into another `Product` list page that is also paginated with the page query parameter `page`.
-Only thing we need to do is to modify template for `Product` page.
+We only need to modify the template for the `Product` page.
 We will add twig code into `main_content` block.

 ```twig